 One such study published in the Archives of Disease in Childhood 17 July 2018 has reported that children and mothers have poorer quality sleep in paediatric hospital wards than they do at home.
 And that this may be due to significantly raised sound levels in hospitals.

-The study which took place at Southampton Children’s Hospital (UK) compared noise on the ward with that of children’s bedrooms at home.
+The study which took place at Southampton Children’s Hospital (UK) compared hospital noise on a ward with that of children’s bedrooms at home.
 Sleep quality was measured for 40 children and 16 months on the wards using an Actigraph for a max of 5 nights in both sleep environments, and sound levels were measured at their bedsides.
-The findings showed that both children and parents had poorer quality sleep in a hospital than at home, and that median sound levels in hospital exceeded the WHO recommended limits of 30dB(A) over night by 18.6dB(A): an increase of just 3dB represents a doubling of noise to the human ear, so this is a significantly higher level of noise.
+The findings showed that both children and parents had poorer quality sleep in a hospital than at home, and that median sound levels in hospital exceeded the WHO recommended limits of 30dB(A) overnight by 18.6dB(A): an increase of just 3dB represents a doubling of noise to the human ear, so this is a significantly higher level of noise.

-The study’s conclusions were that both children and their mothers have poor quality sleep in paediatric wards, and the this may affect the child’s recovery and pain tolerance, and add to parental stress levels.
+The study’s conclusions were that both children and their mothers have poor quality sleep in paediatric wards, and this may affect the child’s recovery and pain tolerance, and add to parental stress levels.